Chart Color Schemes

 Population

-Population growth drivers in Springfield are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Springfield are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for Springfield (Ipswich - Qld), and new addresses validated by AreaSearch, the suburb's population is estimated at around 8,394 as of Nov 2025.
+Based on analysis of ABS population updates for the broader area, Springfield (Ipswich - Qld) SA2's population is estimated at around 8,394 as of Nov 2025.
 This reflects an increase of 1,072 people (14.6%) since the 2021 Census, which reported a population of 7,322 people.
-The change was inferred from the resident population estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 214 validated new addresses since the Census date.
+The change is inferred from the resident population of 8,394, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 214 validated new addresses since the Census date.
 This level of population equates to a density ratio of 1,229 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Springfield's 14.6% growth since the 2021 census exceeded both the national average (8.9%) and state average, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by interstate migration that contributed approximately 48.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Springfield's 14.6% growth since the 2021 census exceeded the national average (9.7%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 48.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

 Frequently Asked Questions - Population